Rajashekarmanda/todosApp/README.md

 * Main app logics & handling event litseners are written in app.js
 * Some functionalities written like after clicking active & completed button have to perform some tasks.
 * Run server on index.html if you open .js file and try to run a server it will give error.
 So try to run server by open index.html file only.

+## Features
+* We can list out daily tasks & if any task done we can strike-off it.
+* User can enter input as a title of task

+This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+The [challenge](https://devchallenges.io/challenges/hH6PbOHBdPm6otzw2De5) was to build an application to complete the given user stories.

 ## Used parcel-bundler third party package for bundling all JS modules & run server on PORT - localhost:1234 enter "npm run start" to start server.
 * You can install if you need by enter ----> npm init -y